There will be no inductees in the Baseball Hall of Fame class of 2021

 "I am requesting to be removed from the ballot," his statement read.

-Bonds and Clemens also have one year left of eligibility.
-While their career statistics rank among the best in baseball history, they were amassed during MLB's so-called "Steroid Era."
+While the career statistics of Bonds and Clemens rank among the best in baseball history, they were amassed during MLB's so-called "Steroid Era."
 During the late 1990s and early 2000s, accusations and innuendo of performance enhancing drug use swirled around many of the game's brightest stars, including Bonds and Clemens.

 Bonds is Major League Baseball's all-time leader in home runs with 762 career homers for the Pittsburgh Pirates and San Francisco Giants during his 22-year career.
 He was a 14-time All-Star and was named National League MVP seven times.